Wisconsin Employment Law Attorneys

 The attorneys at Walcheske & Luzi are a resource for your business who will partner with you to understand your priorities.
 We will review and modify your existing severance agreements or create new agreements to ensure that they are not only respectfully transitioning your separated employees, but also benefitting and protecting your business to the fullest extent possible.

 At Walcheske & Luzi, we are outcome – not income – driven.
 We will provide answers, not maybes.
 We will talk to you, not above you.
 We will partner with you to ensure that your goals and needs are met in an efficient manner.
-Simply stated, at Walcheske & Luzi, Your Work is Our Work.
+We have been characterized by many as a different kind of law firm, providing a certain type of personalized service, attention to detail, and honesty to its clients that other firms either can’t, don’t, or won’t provide.